unibo-disi-cesena/thesis-template/README.md

     "Mining di traiettorie" is preferable to "Trajectory mining"
 1. Citations
     - Follow [this guide](https://danysk.github.io/post/2020-05-08-bibliography/)
+    - TL; DR:
+        1. use BibTeX
+        2. do not trust the BibTex entries you find online, check them
+        3. decent BibTex entries for computer science can be found on [DBLP](https://dblp.uni-trier.de/)
+        4. you may consider using [doi2bib](https://www.doi2bib.org/) to generate BibTex entries from DOIs
     - **Don't copy** long texts, summarize them
     - If something is quoted verbatim, make it explicit by using quotes:
         - Example: "Aggiungere inglesismi random non improva le vostre skills" [1](http://www.lercio.it/ricerca-aggiungere-inglesismi-random-non-improva-le-vostre-skills/)